 New Delhi, May 24: DU School of Open Learning has launched the admission notification of DU SOL for the instructional yr 2019-20 on May 24.
-The college has notified that the utility window may be opened from June 01, 2019 for decided on UG programs.
+The college has notified that the utility window may be opened from June 01, 2019, for decided on UG programs.
 The decided on programs include B. A. Programme, B. Com, B. Com (Hons.), B. A. (Hons.)
 English, B. A. (Hons.)
 Political Science.
-The closing date to apply for the utility form may be July 31, 2019.
-The university has also informed that they may be charging for the DU SOL utility forms as a way to come after the final date of registration.
+The closing date to apply for the utility form maybe July 31, 2019.
+The university has also informed that they may be charging for the DU SOL utility forms to come after the final date of registration.
 The candidates will pay an extra Rs.
 200 for the overdue software form charge.

-The college gives the admission to the applicants based on Merit listing, that is being generated after the system of registration, and the payment of the DU SOL software fee has been finished.
+The college gives admission to the applicants based on Merit listing, which is being generated after the registration system and the payment of the DU SOL software fee have been finished.

 About DU SOL

 The University of Delhi gives UG and PG programs to the candidates who wish to are looking for admission in a mode of distance gaining knowledge of.
-Every yr, it gives applicants to check in to avail for the admission.
-The admission is being based on merit list to be published within September, tentatively.
+Every yr, it gives applicants to check in to avail themselves of admission.
+The admission is being based on a merit list to be published within September, tentatively.

 At present, India has 544 universities and 3132 colleges.
 The mushrooming universities in the country have not delivered easy access to students from remote areas.
 According to a survey, close to 24% of all enrolments in the higher education system is from the ODL system.
-To boost this percentage, Distance Learning Universities can focus on opening up information/learning centers in regions with low GER, but a vast student potential.
-This apart, given the internet penetration in the country, the online medium of training and studying can be adopted in regions with a pa rominent internet presence.
+Distance Learning Universities can focus on opening up information/learning centers in regions with low GER but vast student potential to boost this percentage.
+This apart, given the internet penetration in the country, the online medium of training and studying can be adopted in regions with a prominent internet presence.

 Innovative pedagogy for higher employability:

-As the competitive job industry looks for skilled work-force, students with industry-relevant knowledge about the subjects they have studied, have a brighter chance to land in the right job.
-Industry – oriented training through cutting-edge course modules, with a right balance between practical and academic training, make a distance learning course more relevant in the modern-day scenario.
-For instance, SMU-DE’s online platform EduNxt features many avenues for all-round learning and development of its students and has a vast student base.
+As the competitive job industry looks for a skilled workforce, students with industry-relevant knowledge about the subjects they have studied have a brighter chance to land the right job.
+Through cutting-edge course modules, industry-oriented training with a right balance between practical and academic training makes a distance learning course more relevant in the modern-day scenario.
+For instance, SMU-DE’s online platform EduNxt features many avenues for the all-around learning and development of its students and has a vast student base.